 Don’t Watch Me Dancing was the name of my blog, but at this point it mainly serves as a portfolio for my (Tara Joshi’s) journalism originally published elsewhere.

 I am currently London-based and work as an editorial and curation assistant at 7digital as well as freelancing for a variety of publications (Observer New Review, Noisey, Crack, gal-dem, the Quietus – the latter of which I am the hip hop and R&B columnist for).
 I lived in Dublin for four years and was nominated in 2015 for an Irish National Student Media Award in the category of Arts & Pop Culture Features writing.
 I recently completed an MA in Newspaper Journalism from City, University of London.

 Aged fifteen I started my first, cringey music blog, through which I interviewed bands such as Bombay Bicycle Club and Los Campesinos! and wrote exuberantly gushing reviews of numerous acts.
 More of the same has followed on Don’t Watch Me Dancing.
 I have also helped judge the 2011, 2013 and 2014 Glastonbury Emerging Talent Competitions.

-Oh, and it’s called, ‘Don’t Watch Me Dancing’, after the Little Joy song (below), but also because the sentiment is seemingly very… “me”.
+It’s called ‘Don’t Watch Me Dancing’ after the Little Joy song (below), but also because the sentiment is very “me”.